xtevenx/ProRankings/README.md

 This table contains rating data for all major region teams.
 The RD represents the "rating deviation", which roughly represents how confident the rating system is in its rating estimate for that team.
+Twice the RD signifies the 95% confidence interval of the rating.

 | | Team | Rating | RD |
 | --: | --- | :-: | :-: |